 The fair value of the securities transferred as of the date of transfer was \$205,260,985 with a net unrealized loss of \$17,061,438.
 In accordance with ASC 320-10-35-16, the discount on each security that resulted from this transfer is amortized over the remaining lives of the individual securities.
 Any unrealized holding losses on the date of the transfer are not recognized in net income but remain in accumulated other comprehensive loss.
 In accordance with ASC 320-10-15-10d, the unrealized loss amounts in accumulated other comprehensive loss are amortized simultaneously against interest income as the discount is accreted on the transferred securities.
 There is no effect on net income as the discount accretion offsets the accumulated other comprehensive loss amortization.
-The unamortized unrealized loss, before deferred taxes, was \$11,305,438 and \$15,516,336 at December 31, 2015 and 2014, respectively.
+The unamortized unrealized loss, before deferred taxes, was \$-0- and \$11,305,438 at December 31, 2016 and 2015, respectively.

-The amortized cost and estimated fair value of HTM securities and the corresponding amounts of gross unrecognized gains and losses were as follows:
+There were no HTM securities as of December 31, 2016.
+The amortized cost and estimated fair value of HTM securities and the corresponding amounts of gross unrecognized gains and losses for December 31, 2015 were as follows: